HiPERCAM/hipercam/docs/commands.rst

 .. include:: globals.rst

 ..
-One-liners for each command that come up repeatedly
+One-liners [hence ol] for each command that comes up repeatedly

 .. |ol-add|      replace:: add two frames
 .. |ol-averun|   replace:: average a series of frames in a run